rootoor-dev/MariaDb-10.7.3-or-fewer-installation/README.md

 # Prerequisies

-This tutorial concerns only Linux users precisely Kali Linux 2021 even 2022 or Debian 11 Bullseye users because this has been successful on these systems.
+This tutorial concerns only Linux users precisely Kali Linux 2021 even 2022 or Debian 11 Bullseye users because this has been tested successfully on these systems.
 This tutorial is though shared with no guarantee.
 Any responsability is so declined !
 Any basic knowledge on linux is recommanded, needed to continue.